Learn More About IT Classes in Los Angeles

 Advanced Manufacturing and Robotics

 Producing more than $31 billion in products throughout 2021, Southern California has made a name for itself as an aerospace manufacturing hotspot.
 Along with traditional airplane components and weapons, LA’s manufacturing industry is pioneering advanced robotics machines for research conducted in space and on the sea floor.
 With over 85 companies bidding for programmers and Machine Learning Engineers, there’s plenty of variety to choose from when it comes to jobs.
-Here in LA, robotics companies like Honeybee Robotics face off against well-known aerospace companies such as Space X and the world’s number two military supplier, Northrop Grumman Corporation.
+Here in LA, robotics companies like Honeybee Robotics face off against well-known aerospace companies such as SpaceX and the world’s number two military supplier, Northrop Grumman Corporation.

-IT Jobs & Salaries in Los Angeles
+IT Jobs and Salaries in Los Angeles

 Thanks to the IT industry, it’s perfectly possible to earn a modest living in Los Angeles despite the city’s notoriously high cost of living.
 Nearly 17% of the local population lives in poverty, and still, LA’s IT professionals are earning salaries that average $70,000 every year.
-Along with higher-than-average wages and the repose of job security, LA’s IT industry provides an inclusive spread of career paths that allow each professional’s unique talents to shine.
+Along with higher-than-average wages and the promise of job security, LA’s IT industry provides an inclusive spread of career paths that allow each professional’s unique talents to shine.

 Although there are jobs that don’t fit the traditional mold, the bulk of IT roles fit into three classes.